-Iowa has set a new record for hospitalizations of people with COVID-19.
+Iowa has reached a new high this year for hospitalizations of people with COVID-19.
 (Photo by FS Productions/Getty Images)

 The Iowa Board of Medicine voted unanimously Friday to recommend that Gov. Kim Reynolds issue a shelter-in-place order to mitigate the spread of COVID-19.